 I’m lucky enough to join Rick Body, Anthony Crocco, Ken Milne and Rob MacSweeney looking at translating EBM into practice.
 It’s a great faculty with a track record of making evidence happen, rather than just considering it an academic exercise.
 We expect the delegates to get some great ideas about improving care for their patients and in reducing that knowledge translation gap between studies and patient care.

 We all think that we are evidence based practitioners, or at least aspire to be so, but the evidence is against us.
 The average time for innovations to translate from good evidence to widespread use is 14 years and that’s terrifying.
 Perhaps that will change with our increased use of social media and through better distribution of information through an internet enabled generation.
 We certainly hope so, but we must also be cautious.
 It’s now very easy to misinterpret the evidence, intentionally or by accident and to use social media to spread those misinterpretations.
+Are you a fan of online bingo?
+Visiting umbingo might be your chance of playing to your heart’s content.

 I quite like this video from pulp fiction as a microcosm of EBM and how it might (should) work, though a warning that it’s graphic and a bit sweary.
 As you watch the video think about the decision points and how information flows from idea to patient.
 Start with a problem, search for a solution, deal with the critique, teach and disseminate, handle the concerns and then deliver to the bedside.
 I’ll admit that resus in Virchester is not always like this (but sometimes it feels like it).
 It’s just for fun, but I hope you get the idea.